CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

     timeoutSeconds: 1
 ```
 Where:
-  - `msgw-dc` is the name of our Deployment Configuration defined in `msgw.yml`
+  - `microgateway-dc` is the name of our Deployment Configuration defined in `microgateway.yml`
   - `readinessProbe` determines if a container is ready to service requests
   - `livenessProbe` determines if a container is running properly to serve requests
   - `/opt/docker/rc.d/diagnostic/health_check.sh` is the Microgateway health check script running inside the container